Why Tuck A Sweater Into A Skirt?

 What Kind Of Thick Sweater To Tuck Into A Skirt

 Before you can learn how to tuck a sweater into a skirt, you need to get the right sweater.
 This means you’re going to skip your longer sweaters.
 Yes, there are some solid hacks for this, which I go into below, but you know I’m all about efficiency and the best piece for the best outfit, and less about the hacks.
-Basically, your thick sweater needs to be short, and it is usually better if it doesn’t have a band at the bottom hem.
+Basically, your thick sweater needs to be short, and it is usually better if it doesn’t have a wide band at the bottom hem.
 You want minimal to no band at the bottom of the sweater.
-Below are some great shorter sweaters with no bands at the hem.
-I recommend ordering one size down in all of them.
+Below are some great shorter sweaters without a band at the hem.